lazlo-bonin/gocs/README.md

 Unity's event system is limited because it does not allow external objects to add event handlers.

-For example, you cannot listen to a collider's `OnTriggerEnter` event unless you create a MonoBehaviour script on the *same* GameObject.
+For example, you cannot listen to a collider's `OnCollisionEnter` event unless you create a MonoBehaviour script on the *same* GameObject.

 This is problematic for GOCS, because your Systems don't live on the same GameObject as your Components, and yet they are reponsible for event dispatch.